 More Gluten-Free Cake Recipes

 If you are looking for more gluten-free cake recipes, you might also like the following:Print

 Gluten-Free Chocolate Cake

 A Gluten-Free Chocolate Cake recipe with step-by-step photos.
-A French chocolate and almond cake which is light, moist and gluten-free.
+A French chocolate and almond cake which is light, moist, gluten-free and also dairy-free!
 Also known as a Queen of Sheba Cake (Reine de Saba).

 - Prep Time: 30 mins